 Jack Nicklaus is best known for his 18 major championships, including a record six wins in the Masters.
 But the Golden Bear is renowned equally or more these days for his golf course design work, with more than 300 courses in operation worldwide.

-Eleven of his finest can be found in South Carolina, and more than half of them are open to the public.
+Eleven of his finest can be found in South Carolina, and five of them are open to the public.
 Here are our rankings:

 May River Golf Club at Palmetto Bluff, Bluffton, 843.706.6580 – This is arguably Nicklaus’ best work in SC and is regularly considered one of the state’s finest courses, period, with generous use of marshland, woodlands, water and sand.